Rostom Chkheidze

-Rostom Chkheidze (Georgian: როსტომ ჩხეიძე, born on April 1, 1959) is a Georgian author, academician and politician who has served in the Parliament of Georgia since 2020.
+Rostom Chkheidze (როსტომ ჩხეიძე, born on April 1, 1959) is a Georgian author, academician and politician who has served in the Parliament of Georgia from 2020 to 2024.

 Son of the author Otar Chkheidze and brother of businesswoman and politician Nato Chkheidze, he has been a well-known author since the 1990s, focusing largely on 19th-century Georgian culture through novels, literary criticism, and novels.
 He's served at times as a member of the Academy of Sciences and the Scientific Research Centre of Galaktionology.
 He is also known for his translating work of several Western literary pieces.

 In 2020, Rostom Chkheidze joined the State for the People party and was included in the electoral list of the United National Movement, winning a seat in Parliament.
 He is the Deputy Chairman of the Culture Committee.

 Biography

 Family and early life

 Rostom Chkheidze was born on April 1, 1959, in Gori, son of the famous author Otar Chkeidze.
 Descendant of the noble Chkhetidze family, he grew up in the family's home in the village of Kelktseuli, at the time in Soviet Georgia.
 His sister Nato Chkheidze is a well-known businesswoman and politician, also elected to the Parliament of Georgia and co-owner of the Omega Group corporation.
 He owns 25% of Kartli TV, a regional television channel in Georgia and a previous division of the Omega Group-owned Iberia TV, before the latter shut down.
 Rostom is married to Mariam Japaridze and has three children.

 Rostom Chkheidze graduated in 1981 from Tbilisi State University, majoring in Semitic Languages from the university's Oriental Languages and Literature Department.
 He holds a doctorate in philological sciences.